harness/developer-hub/docs/continuous-delivery/shared/cd-integrations-supported.md

 - **Limitations:**
   - Deployment Behavior:
     - Harness only supports AWS Lambda Functions to be deployed via Serverless.com Framework
-    - Harness builds and deploys Lambda Functions, users cannot split up the tasks to build functions and deploy functions separately natively via the swimlane
+    - Harness builds and deploys Lambda Functions> You cannot split up the tasks to build functions and deploy functions separately as part of Harness support.
   - Not supported application types:
     - Google Functions
     - Azure Functions